ellysh/bash-programming-from-scratch/manuscript/BashScripting/functions.md

 ### Using Functions in Shell

-The functions are available in both Bash modes: the command interpreter and script execution.
-First, let's consider how they work in the command interpreter.
+The functions are available in both Bash modes: shell and script execution.
+First, let's consider how they work in the shell.

-Here is the function's declaration in general:
+Here is the general form of the function declaration:
 {line-numbers: true, format: Bash}
 ```
 FUNCTION_NAME()